 With the MACD 3 10 settings, traders can use the fast line as a read on momentum and the slower line as a general trend direction.
 With the swings of the fast line, we can also determine if divergence is taking place on the chart.

 I have marked the divergence with the letter “D”.
 Price makes a lower swing low while the indicator puts in a higher low.
-Swing traders would look for a price action led trade entry to enter a long position.
+Swing traders would look for a price action that led trade entry to enter a long position.

 The red lines show how momentum is used.
 The MACD fast line puts in a high which is higher than the recent swing highs on the indicator.
 This shows that there is momentum to the upside.
 Swing traders would consider that a strong leg up and look to take advantage of a further move to the upside.

-In our example, price has consolidated at the highs of the momentum move.
+In our example, the price has consolidated at the highs of the momentum move.
 Swing traders would be looking for a move to the upside from this tight trading range.

 Using divergence and the fast line momentum swing is a good approach to this indicator.
 I never used the crossing of the lines as an indication of anything.

-Indicator #3.
+Trading Indicator #3.
 Bollinger Bands

 Using three lines, the BB uses a standard deviation (2) calculation from the middle moving average, usually 20 periods.

 The upper and lower band will contract and expand depending on the volatility of the market.
 The upper and lower bands are commonly referred to as overbought and oversold levels.

 There are different ways to use the Bollinger Bands as a swing trading indicator.
-A good use for any technical indicator that uses bands or channels is to look for price to engage with the bands.
+A good use for any technical indicator that uses bands or channels is to look for prices to engage with the bands.